weleoka/ardeidae_py/README.md

 ### Client
 Execute client as shellscript ./tcpcli.py

-After making a request for a "file" transfer the client will wait for RcvTimeOut.
+After making a request for a "file" transfer the client will wait for a confirmation from the server.

 If the "file" requested is particularly large the server will take quite a long time to generate it, and the server will not start sending pakets util the file is ready, and after notifying the client of this fact.